-The Hazel and Elder trees are usually the first trees to get their leaves.
+Hazel and Elder’s trees are usually the first trees to get their leaves.
 The Hazel’s yellow buds and the dark red buds on the Elder burst open to reveal new leaves and a signal that spring is coming.

 You’ll smell wild garlic in the woods

 If you go on a woodland walk in March, you’ll smell the strong aroma of ramsons, better known as wild garlic.
-Its green foliage makes way for white flowers in April, and it’s most often found near rivers.
+Its green foliage makes way for white flowers in April, often found near rivers.
 Wild garlic is also safe to eat.

 Frogs mate from January onwards, and if you have a pond, you’ll notice the tiny black eggs surrounded by the protective frogspawn.
 The frogspawn protects the eggs from would-be predators.